sundeepbassi/The-Wellbeing-Retreat/README.md

 (2) Second is a group of people doing meditation.

 I decided not to do a gallery of images as I did not want it to look too cluttered for the user, I felt it may distract from the simpleness and effectiveness of the design.
 The two images also were in centre position like the landing page image.
 There was a consistency and flow about the structure of the site.
+I used the code from the hero image section that I had followed in the love running video from the Code Institute.

  **Sign up Section**